 Solar Jobs Bill Signed by Governor Jay InsleeFire Mountain Solar

 With Alana Nelson of Fire Mountain Solar and numerous allies from the Solar Installers of WA looking on.
-Alana is to the Governor’s immediate left in blue and white.
+Alana is to the Governor’s immediate right in blue and white.

 Passage of the Solar Jobs Bill: A Win for Washington

 Signed by Governor Jay Inslee on July 7, 2017, the Solar Jobs Bill is the result of countless hours of effort led by industry trade association Solar Installers of Washington (SIW), of which Fire Mountain Solar owner Alana Nelson is a founding board member.
 With key legislators in both parties authoring and backing the bill, SIW recruited a strong and broad coalition including manufacturers, suppliers, utilities, environmentalists, clean tech industry leaders, Democrats, Republicans, Independents.
 After numerous public hearings over the past four years, and many amendments and versions, the bill passed with overwhelming support from both the Senate and the House in the wee hours of the morning on July 1, 2017.
 The successful passing of the new program is in large part due to the more than ten thousand people who joined SIW’s Solar Strong WA campaign and repeatedly contacted their legislators to voice their support.